EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==
+= 1.5.23 =

+* Some plugins changing product description on the fly, that caused unnecessary calculations in EAS plugin.
+Additional validations added to prevent this.

 = 1.5.21 =

 * The EU company VAT validation feature can be disabled in the settings.